University of FloridaSolutions for Your Life

 Hosts

-This mite species was reported as having over 65 hosts (Baker and Pritchard 1958), but USDA scientists now say there many be as many as 1,000 hosts (USDA 2004).
-Only a few major hosts from Florida are given here: Aphelandra, gardenia, grapefruit, hibiscus, holly, ligustrum, lemon, lime, orange, pecan, and viburnum.
-B. phoenicis is the most common false spider mite
+This mite species was reported as having over 65 hosts (Baker and Pritchard 1958), but United States Department of Agriculture scientists now say there may be as many as 1,000 hosts (USDA 2004).
+A few major hosts from Florida are Aphelandra, gardenia, grapefruit, hibiscus, holly, ligustrum, lemon, lime, orange, pecan, and viburnum.

 Economic Importance

-Feeding by this mite devitalizes the plant and causes mesophyll collapse.
-It is visible on both sides of the leaves.
+Feeding by this mite weakens the plant and causes mesophyll collapse.
+Damage is visible on both sides of the leaves.
 Old damage is characterized by browning of the damaged area.
 In addition, some hosts exhibit deformed leaves.
-Symptoms are more prevalent in the spring, summer and fall.
+Symptoms are more prevalent in the spring, summer, and fall.

-Brevipalpus phoenicis is known to transmit the citrus leprosis virus.
-Citrus leprosis causes yield reduction and eventual death of the trees if its mite vectors are not controlled.
-Citrus leprosis, while not currently a problem in the U.S., substantially damaged Florida's orange crop in the early 20th century, but was eradicated in the mid-1920s.
+Brevipalpus phoenicis transmits the Citrus leprosis virus (CiLV).
+Citrus leprosis causes yield reduction and eventual death of the affected trees if its mite vectors are not controlled.
+Citrus leprosis, while not currently a problem in the US, substantially damaged Florida's orange crop in the early 20th century but was eradicated in the mid-1920s.
 However, it is slowly progressing northward from its outbreak epicenter in South America.
-Only B. phoenicis has been experimentally confirmed to transmit citrus leprosis virus.
-Two closely related species, B. californicus and B. obovatus, also are suspected transmitters.
-(USDA 2004).
+Only Brevipalpus phoenicis has been experimentally confirmed to transmit CiLV.
+Two closely related species, Brevipalpus californicus and Brevipalpus obovatus, also are suspected transmitters (USDA 2004).

 Management

-B. phoenicis has at least four natural predators.
-Unfortunately, these predators generally fail to provide economic control as predation becomes noticable only after B. phoenicis achieves a very high population density and severe plant damage has already occurred.
+Brevipalpus phoenicis has at least four natural predators.
+Unfortunately, these predators generally fail to provide economic control.
+Predation becomes noticeable only after Brevipalpus phoenicis achieves a very high population density and severe plant damage has already occurred.
 As a result, other management agents, such as pesticides, are necessary for economic control (Haramoto 1969).

-In the early part of the 20th century, sulfur was used as a control method for this pest in Florida, but the use of sulfur in today's management programs should be minimized given its toxic effects on beneficial arthropods (Childers et al. 2005).
+In the early 20th century, sulfur was used to control this pest in Florida, but the use of sulfur in today's management programs should be minimized given its toxic effects on beneficial arthropods (Childers et al. 2005).

 For more information: